Education & Grassroots Input

 Beef Market Innovation: Lessons from Entrepreneurs & Choose Iowa

-Panelists: Beth Romer, Iowa Department of Ag & Land Stewardship, Choose Iowa, Ashley Recknor, Purple Ribbon Beef, and Tanner Heinkens, B&R Quality Meats Inc./Heinkens Family Foods
+Panelists: Beth Romer, Iowa Department of Ag & Land Stewardship, Choose Iowa, Ashley Recknor, Purple Ribbon Beef, and Tanner Heikens, B&R Quality Meats Inc./Heikens Family Foods

 Today’s beef marketplace is evolving fast, with opportunities ranging from direct-to-consumer sales to big-box retail partnerships.
 In this session, hear from entrepreneurs who have built thriving business models and the Choose Iowa program supporting Iowa entrepreneurs.
 Panelists will share real-world lessons on regulations, labeling, marketing, and scaling—while giving producers a candid look at both the rewards and challenges of breaking into new markets.
 Gain insights to spark fresh ideas for adding value and growing your own operation.